suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 # SIG Prefix List Protocol

 ## Overview
-The protocol is designed to enable SIGs to automatically fetch IP prefix to AS ID mappings.
+The protocol is designed to enable SIGs to automatically fetch IP prefix to IA mappings.
 It uses a distributed coordinated infrastructure with the following design and security goals.

 The system should
-- Be reselient to hijacking attacks
+- Be resilient to hijacking attacks
+    - an AS should not be able to add mappings for IP prefixes that it does not own
 - Be resilient to flooding attacks on SIGs
+    - allowing an AS to only create mappings for IP prefixes it owns also ensures that malicious ASes cannot launch flooding attacks on SIGs by creating false mappings
-- Be resilient to downgrade attacks to IP internet where SCION connections are possible
+- Be resilient to downgrade attacks to IP Internet where SCION connections are possible
 - Not be a single point of failure
+    - the system architecture should ensure high availability

-To acheive the above properties the following services are used
+To achieve the above properties the following services are used
 - Mapping Service (MS)
 - SCION Internet Gateway (SIG)